A husband and wife rowed from California to Hawaii in 45 days fueled by a sugar-free, low carb, high-fat ketogenic diet.

 Inkinen, who's originally from Finland, followed a sugar-free ketogenic diet with a macronutrient ratio of 70% fat, 21% percent protein and 9% carbs during the 45-day Fat Chance Row.

-By drastically reducing carbs, the ketogenic diet forces the body to enter a state called ketosis, which suppresses appetite, said obesity expert Dr. Eric Westman explained in the book Keto Clarity.
+By drastically reducing carbs, the ketogenic diet forces the body to enter a state called ketosis, which suppresses appetite, said obesity expert Dr. Eric Westman, co-author of Keto Clarity.

 Tim Noakes, a professor of exercise and sports science at the University of Cape Town in South Africa, said low-carb, high-fat diets promote weight loss, combat diabetes and reduce inflammation.
 Noakes said once athletes get fat-adapted, they will experience better performance in the long haul.